OGR Bike Mag

 Retreat to a boutique cinema, café or gallery

-Cosy shelters for a spring shower, Hokitika and Greymouth’s art-deco-style Regent Theatres date back to the 1930s but these days it’s the latest blockbusters and arthouse features showing.
+Cosy shelters for a spring shower, Hokitika and Greymouth each have their own art-deco-style Regent Theatre.
+The theatres date back to the 1930s but these days it’s the latest blockbusters and arthouse features showing.

-There’s pounamu galore on show in Hokitika’s many galleries, but if you find your own piece combing the beach, there’s the option to turn it into something special with help from a local artist at Bonz N Stonz.
-Greymouth may not be as well known for its galleries, but seek and you shall find — including Left Bank Art Gallery with a collection of New Zealand arts, photography and crafts.
+There’s pounamu galore on show in Hokitika’s many galleries but, if you find a piece combing the beach, there’s also the option to turn it into something special with help from a local artist at Bonz N Stonz.
+Greymouth's boutiques and galleries include the Left Bank Art Gallery — a beautifully resorted old bank — with an impressive collection of New Zealand arts, photography and crafts.

 kotuku in flight.jpg kotuku in flight.jpg